frePPLe/frepple/doc/developer-guide/planning-engine/extension-modules.rst

   To keep things simple and transparent please use the .so extension for your modules and place them in the $FREPPLE_HOME directory.

-* Update the init.xml or init.py file to load your module with the 'frepple.loadmodule' Python function.
-Keyword arguments to this function are passed to the initialize() function when the module is loaded.

 * Update the file frepple.xsd by defining the XML constructs enabled by your module.